-With this type of mortgage, you have the benefit of knowing your mortgage balance will get smaller every month and that if you keep up the repayments your mortgage will be repaid at the end of the term.
+With this type of mortgage you have the benefit of knowing your mortgage balance will get smaller every month and that if you keep up the repayments your mortgage will be repaid at the end of the term

-Interest-only mortgage
+→ Interest-only mortgage

 With an interest-only mortgage you only pay the interest due on the amount you borrowed each month.
 So while you'll be paying out less than with an equivalent-sized repayment mortgage, you will still owe the amount you originally borrowed at the end of the mortgage term.
+This amount is called the capital.

-However, they are increasingly difficult to get and lenders have strict criteria around them.
+However, they are increasingly difficult to get and lenders have strict rules around them

 They will require that you have a suitable repayment plan in place.
 This means paying separately into an investment plan each month to build up enough money to pay off the capital at the end of the term.
-You will need to show that you can afford to make the payments into the plan and demonstrate that it will be sufficient to meet the original loan amount at the end of the term.

-In addition, lenders may ask for a higher deposit or a particular income bracket, before offering an interest-only mortgage
+You must show that you can afford to make the payments into the plan and that they will be sufficient to repay the original loan at the end of the term.

-You must meet all of the lender's criteria in order to get an interest-only mortgage - especially for first-time buyers.
+Lenders may ask for a higher deposit or a particular income bracket, before offering an interest-only mortgage.
+You must meet all of the lender's criteria in order to get one - especially if you're a first-time buyer.